meteor/react-packages/packages/react-meteor-data/README.md

 - `react-meteor-data` v2.x :
   - `useTracker` hook + `withTracker` HOC
-  - Requires React ^16.8.
+  - Requires React `^16.8`.
   - Implementation is compatible with the forthcoming "React Suspense" features.
   - The `withTracker` HOC is strictly backwards-compatible with the one provided in v1.x, the major version number is only motivated by the bump of React version requirement.
-Provided they use a compatible React version, existing Meteor apps leveraging the `withTracker` HOC can freely upgrade from v1.x to v2.x, and gain compatibility with
+Provided they use a compatible React version, existing Meteor apps leveraging the `withTracker` HOC can freely upgrade from v1.x to v2.x, and gain compatibility with future React versions.

 - `react-meteor-data` v1.x / v0.x :
-  - `withTracker` HOC (+ `createContainer` kept for backwards compatibility with early v0.x releases)
+  - `withTracker` HOC (+ `createContainer`, kept for backwards compatibility with early v0.x releases)
-  - Requires React ^15.3 or ^16.0
+  - Requires React `^15.3` or `^16.0`.
-  - Implementation relies on React lifecycle methods (`componentWillMount` / `componentWillUpdate`) that are marked for deprecation in future React versions ("React Suspense").
+  - Implementation relies on React lifecycle methods (`componentWillMount` / `componentWillUpdate`) that are [marked for deprecation in future React versions](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#component-lifecycle-changes) ("React Suspense").